Center for Immigration Studies

 In addition to the cost of implementation and maintenance of this program, E-Verify often wrongly presumes workers guilty and forces individuals to defend their documented status.
 This affects all people – not just the undocumented.
 E-Verify has an almost 1% inaccuracy rate for wrongly identifying legal workers as unauthorized.

 The ACLU estimates there are 154 million workers in the United States, and if the E-Verify system fails just 1% of the time, it will keep 154,000 people from working.
 These 154,000 people can be denied by the system for a number of reasons, but the cause is rarely obvious.
 The E-Verify system compiles data from 20 different databases, and the effort to clear the system error can be not only rigorous, but costly as well.

 Across two administrations: Trump to early Biden years

 Donald Trump’s rise to power brought CIS and the rest of the nativist movement closer to the White House and closer to shaping immigration policy than ever before.

-Trump’s major national security speech, also delivered in August 2016, contained a call for an “ideological screening test,” similar to the one used in the Cold War.
-Trump’s call for a new ideological screening test was touted by Krikorian in December of 2015.
-In his National Review column he wrote, “The narrowest solution would be to restore the principle of “ideological exclusion” to U.S. immigration law.
-With the end of the Cold War — which too many imagined to be the End of History — we eliminated the legal bar to enemies of America who were not actual members of terrorist organizations or card-carrying members of totalitarian political parties.”
+Trump’s major national security speech, also delivered in August 2016, contained a call for an “ideological screening test,” similar to the one used in the Cold War and touted by Krikorian in December 2015.
+In his National Review column he wrote, “The narrowest solution would be to restore the principle of ‘ideological exclusion’ to U.S. immigration law.
+With the end of the Cold War – which too many imagined to be the End of History – we eliminated the legal bar to enemies of America who were not actual members of terrorist organizations or card-carrying members of totalitarian political parties.”